-Havana is Cuba’s capital city and founded by the Spaniards in the 16th century.
-It boasts an eclectic society, old buildings, classic cars, Caribbean culture, dancing and music.
+Havana is Cuba’s capital city and was founded by the Spaniards in the 16th century.
+It boasts an eclectic society, old buildings, classic cars, Caribbean culture, dancing, and music.

 Below is a quick Havana Travel guide for you to get some inspiration.

 1. When I travel, I prefer exploring the place I’m visiting on our own, but Havana is SO big, and we wanted to see so many places that I had to book a City Tour.